Rising Thunder/System

 Invincibility

-All backdashes, supers and some reversals have a period of invincibility (commonly referred to as i-frames).
-This is denoted with your character receiving a golden aura for it's duration.
+All backdashes, supers, and some reversals have a period of invincibility (commonly referred to as i-frames).
+This is denoted by your character receiving a golden aura for its duration.

-During the invincibility period you cannot be hit or thrown, it's used to i-frame through attacks and punish them.
+During the invincibility period, you cannot be hit or thrown; it's used to pass through attacks and punish them.

 • Armored moves can still be thrown.